AJReade/Film_blog/README.md

-# Film-blog side project Using CSS, HTML and JS.
+# Film-blog side project Using CSS (flexbox), HTML and JS.